Skip to content

 That year-to-year progress hints at further untapped potential.

 Despite it being an adjustment to a quicker pace and bigger opponents, the Flyers staff have noticed the tall defensive defenseman’s game and competitiveness.
-Chouinard is expected to begin the season in the AHL with Lehigh Valley, nevertheless, he used the training camp as a learning experience and an opportunity to ask questions.
+Always destined to start in the AHL, Chouinard was part of the Flyers first round of training camp cuts Wednesday and will report to Leigh Valley.
+Chouinard is expected to begin the season in the AHL with Lehigh Valley.
+Nevertheless, he has used the training camp as a learning experience and an opportunity to ask questions.

 “You see those guys playing on TV since you’re young, and now I’m on the ice with them.
 It’s a good feeling,” he said.
 He mentioned that he was most excited to meet and chat with Flyers captain — and fellow French Canadian — Sean Couturier.